cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 #### 2.6.3 Schedule route

+> Get contract schedule

+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/schedule/{id}` endpoint to retrieve the schedule details for the specified contract, where `{id}`is the requested contract ID.
+This route serves to support form generation for the viewing of existing contracts.
+If successful, the request will return the following `JSON` fields:

+1. `start_date`: Service start date in the `YYYY-MM-DD` format
+2. `end_date`: Service end date in the `YYYY-MM-DD` format
+3. `start_time`: The expected starting time of the time slot that services are delivered in the `HH:MM` format
+4. `end_time`: The expected ending time of the time slot that services are delivered in the `HH:MM` format
+5. `recurrence`: The recurrence interval between services eg `P1D`, `P2D`, `P7D`, `P14D`...
+6. `monday` ~ `sunday`: Variables indicating if the service should be delivered on the corresponding day of week

+> Schedule upcoming tasks

-The endpoint serves to assign the upcoming schedule for the services for the specified contract. **WARNING**: It is not intended that this route is called directly, as the [draft route](#262-draft-route) will call this route when a request is received.
+This endpoint serves to assign the upcoming schedule for the services for the specified contract. **WARNING**: It is not intended that this route is called directly, as the [draft route](#262-draft-route) will call this route when a request is received.
 Users can _EITHER_ send a `POST` request to create a new instance _OR_ send a `PUT` request to update the draft lifecycle at the following endpoint:

 ```
 <baseURL>/vis-backend-agent/contracts/schedule